-16.9 Auto-Baud Support
+15.9 Auto-Baud Support

-To allow the system to determine baud rates of received characters, the input can be optionally linked to a capture input (IC1 for UART1, IC2 for UART2).
-To enable this mode, the user must program the input capture module to detect the falling and rising edges of the Start bit.
+To allow the system to determine baud rates of received characters, the input can be optionally linked to a selected capture input (IC1 for UART1 and IC2 for UART2).
+To enable this mode, you must program the input capture module to detect the falling and rising edges of the Start bit.

-16.10 UART Operation During CPU Sleep and Idle Modes
+15.10 UART Operation During CPU Sleep and Idle Modes

-16.10.1 UART OPERATION DURING CPU SLEEP MODE
+15.10.1 UART OPERATION DURING CPU SLEEP MODE

-When the device enters Sleep mode, all clock sources to the module are shutdown and stay at logic '0'.
+When the device enters Sleep mode, all clock sources to the module are shut down and stay at logic '0'.
 If entry into Sleep mode occurs while a transmission is in progress, then the transmission is aborted.
 The UxTX pin is driven to logic '1'.
 Similarly, if entry into Sleep mode occurs while a reception is in progress, then the reception is aborted.
 The UxSTA, UxMODE, transmit and receive registers and buffers, and the UxBRG register are not affected by Sleep mode.